Belonging to All Saints Parish

-If you have received the laying on of hands by a bishop and confirmed in another tradition (e.g., Lutheran, or Roman Catholic), you can be formally “received” into the Episcopal Church.
+If you have received the laying on of hands by a bishop and been confirmed in another tradition (e.g., Lutheran or Roman Catholic), you may be formally “received” into the Episcopal Church by a bishop.
 If this sounds like something you would be interested in, please speak to the Rector.

-What is required to be a member of All Saints?
+What is required to become a voting member of All Saints?

-If you are baptized, and older than 16, all that is required to be considered a member is to sign the Parish Register in the presence of the Rector and answer a few simple questions:
+Per the church bylaws, if you are baptized and older than 16, all that is required to be considered a voting member is to sign the Parish Register in the presence of the Rector and answer a few simple questions.

 - Be faithful in worship:

 - Celebrating the Eucharist together is essential to our life together as the Body of Christ.

 - Participate in opportunities for fellowship and learning:

 - We encourage ongoing growth and learning in what it means to be Christian and the building of right relationships and community.

 - We believe that God calls and empowers each of us for ministry in a variety of ways, and shared ministry is a core value here.
 Sharing our gifts sustains our common life at All Saints, our families, and our larger community.
 Sharing our gifts is an essential part of the life Jesus calls us to.